Alumni Journeys

 Linda DeLibero

-Linda DeLibero is the Director of the Film and Media Studies program at Johns Hopkins University, where she teaches courses on film history and aesthetics, including Hitchcock and Film Theory, Films of the ’70s, The Actor in Hollywood, and Critical Approaches to Contemporary Film.
+Linda DeLibero is the Senior Lecturer and Special Advocate for Alumni and Outreach in the Film and Media Studies program at Johns Hopkins University, where she teaches courses on film history and aesthetics, including Hitchcock and Film Theory, Films of the ’70s, The Actor in Hollywood, and Critical Approaches to Contemporary Film.
 She earned a BA and an MA in English literature from Case Western Reserve University and an MA in The Writing Seminars at Johns Hopkins University.
 Since 2011, DeLibero has been a regular film critic and commentator for Midday on WYPR 88.1.
 She has published widely on contemporary film and media in both popular and academic journals, and lectures at film festivals and conferences around the globe.

 imagebrowser image